vircadia/vircadia-native-core/BUILD.md

 Once Qt is installed, you need to manually configure the following:
 * Make sure the Qt runtime DLLs are loadable.
 You must do this before you attempt to build because some tools for the build depend on Qt.
 E.g., add to the PATH: `Qt\5.2.0\msvc2010_opengl\bin\`.
 * Set the QT_CMAKE_PREFIX_PATH environment variable to your `Qt\5.2.0\msvc2010_opengl` directory.

+If building as a Visual Studio 2013 project, download and configure the msvc2013 version of Qt instead.

 ####External Libraries